wp-plugins/genesis-admin-bar-plus/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed URLs from being echoed to bottom of admin pages.

 = 1.1.1 =
 * Added option to enter GABP Debug mode by appending `gabp-debug` as querystring argument.
 * Fixed translation files by renaming them.